 GRABE-Benin and the Gaia Foundation have translated the text of the Benin law from French into English (an unofficial version), with support from the African Biodiversity Network.
 This document aims to serve as an educational and advocacy tool for other communities and civil society, inspiring and supporting the establishment of similar precedents elsewhere for the recognition of Sacred Natural Sites and their custodian communities.

-You can read the law in English here: Benin Sacred Forest Law in English and we encourage you to share this wonderful precedent with your networks.
+You can read the law in English here: Benin Sacred Forest Law.
+We encourage you to share this wonderful precedent with your networks.

 The Gaia Foundation has been working internationally with partners and communities to ensure that Sacred Natural Sites and Territories, and their custodians are protected.
 Our 2012 film Sacred Voices brings this work to life in the words of eight Sacred Natural Sites Custodians from across Africa.
 In the film, Sacred Site Custodian Sabella Kaguna from Tharaka, Kenya, explains the importance of her community’s Sacred Site and how it is threatened: